 If you suspect that your investments have been subject to securities fraud, it is important to seek help from a securities attorney in addition to filing a complaint through the Illinois Securities Department.
 Contact securities fraud lawyers Oakes & Fosher for a consultation today.
 Your investments could be at risk.

 Investments always carry an element of risk, but when agents misrepresent those risks by overpromising results or providing false information, they are committing securities fraud.
 Likewise, if someone buys or sells stocks, bonds, or other securities without proper licensure, they too are committing securities fraud.
 In either case, they are subjecting your money—and your future—to undue risk and can face criminal and civil consequences.

-Contact Illinois securities fraud attorneys Oakes & Fosher if you suspect you are a victim of stock broker fraud.
+Contact the securities fraud attorneys at Oakes & Fosher if you suspect you are a victim of stock broker fraud.
 We can help protect your future from fraud and recover your losses related to fraudulent practices.

 Stockbroker Fraud in Illinois